TeslaOwnerTips/homebridge-teslafied/README.md

 ![Screen Shot 2022-02-06 at 4 51 26 PM](https://user-images.githubusercontent.com/78335749/152702858-a3da37b1-baef-4304-98c6-faac0baccc77.png)

 ## Wake
- Wake up the vehicle.
+ Wake up the vehicle; Open the Tesla app and wait for the vehicle to connect.

 ## Restart/Reboot the hombridge computer
 ![Screen Shot 2022-02-06 at 5 00 24 PM](https://user-images.githubusercontent.com/78335749/152703160-916f8c5f-c721-4bad-90a1-7e5e223d9dda.png)

-## Add TeslaFiED as a accessory to Apple Home
+## Add TeslaFiED accessories to Apple Home
 - Create a room "Tesla's"
 - Select the room
 - Add an accessory